filecoin-saturn/L2-node/README.md

      }
      ```
    - For each request, the L2 node serves the CAR file by invoking the POST `https://{L1_IP}/data/{Root}/{RequestId}` API on the L1.
-     The L2 will serve the CAR file only if has it.
+     The L2 will serve the CAR file only if it already has it.
 The L2 makes no guaruantees of sending back a POST response for each request recieved from an L1.
      If an L2 does not have a CAR file or if there's an error while serving the CAR file, the L2 will simply not send a POST or send some
      invalid bytes(incomplete CAR file) in the POST.
 The L1 should always ensure that a CAR file stream sent over POST ends with an `EOF` to ensure it has      read a complete valid CAR file.
    - The number of concurrent requests that an L2 will serve for an L1 is configured using the `MAX_CONCURRENT_L1_REQUESTS` environment variable described      below.